EvanHahn/HumanizeDuration.js/README.md

 **delimiter**

-String to display between the previous unit and the next value
+String to display between the previous unit and the next value.

 ```js
 humanizeDuration(22140000, { delimiter: ' and ' })  // '6 hours and 9 minutes'